 Ottawa: A Capital of History

-While Toronto is the largest city in Canada, Ottawa stands as the nation’s capital and the place where the country’s story unfolds.
+While Toronto is the largest city in Canada, Ottawa is the nation’s capital and the place where the country’s story unfolds.
 Queen Victoria chose this strategic location in 1857, transforming a lumber town into a political center.

-The stunning Gothic Revival buildings of Parliament Hill rise above the Ottawa River with limestone facades and copper roofs.
-Inside these halls, Canadian democracy blends British traditions with uniquely Canadian innovations.
+Parliament Hill’s Gothic Revival buildings rise above the Ottawa River with limestone facades and copper roofs.
+Inside these halls, Canadian democracy mixes British traditions with local twists like Question Period, which gets surprisingly rowdy.

 The historic Rideau Canal cuts through the heart of Ottawa, a 19th-century engineering marvel now recognized as a UNESCO World Heritage site.
 Built as a military supply route after the War of 1812, it stretches 202 kilometers to Kingston.
 Summer brings boats and cyclists to its waterways and pathways, while winter transforms the canal into the world’s largest naturally frozen skating rink, extending 8 kilometers through downtown.